We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-JTSleep +0 points · over 4 years ago Original Poster
+JTSleep +0 points · about 5 years ago Original Poster

 Hello Everyone, I am very new to CPAP, actually I have not acquired this device as of yet.
 I am told my insurance will purchase me one, however I want to be able to choose and purchase my own.
 I want one that is very comfortable and not intrusive.
 I don't mind paying more for a quality machine that brings more comfort.
 I was distracted enough with the sleep study devices being on me that I don't want this product to defeat the purpose.
 I appreciate any advise for a newcomer as well and heads up on what I should be aware of.
 Lastly how are your results?
 Is anyone getting amazing results?
 Did anyone get some very bad results?
 I appreciate your input as well as details behind your replies.
 Thank you!